Glow Worm Ultimate 30C Boiler Review [And the Best Alternatives]

 Next, compare up to 3 quotes from Gas Safe installers here to find a good deal on the Ultimate 30C.

 Final Verdict: Should You Buy the Ultimate 30C Boiler?

 Glow Worm’s Ultimate 30C isn’t a BAD boiler, but it’s hardly revolutionary either.

 In our opinion, your options are (costs for boiler only):

 - Glow worm (around £850-900)

 - Ideal Logic Plus (around £900-950)

-The cost saving compared to an Ideal just isn’t enough to make me want to buy one.
+The cost savings compared to an Ideal just aren’t enough to make me want to buy a Glow Worm.
 Ideal are good boilers and have 2-years extra warranty (and 5-years extra on their heat exchangers — a good deal, since a replacing faulty heat exchanger is typically a pricey affair).